Home Mains Sweet and Tangy Braised Beef Brisket

 • Prepare the Brisket:

 Cover the pan tightly with foil.
-Cook in the preheated oven for about 3 hours, or until the brisket is nearly fork-tender.
+Cook in the preheated oven for 3 hours, or until the brisket is nearly fork-tender.
 The exact time will depend on the size and thickness of your brisket.

 • Finish the Brisket: